symphco/mac-setup/iTerm/README.md

 You can now launch iTerm, through the **Launchpad** for instance.

+Or you can do it the pro way and do:

+    $ brew cask install iterm2

+And open it with Alfed (option+spacebar) then type in 'Alfred'

 Let's just quickly change some preferences.

 ### Colors and Font Settings